- editor -

 * completed substantive editing for a funding application to the Australian Research Council

-* edited a research paper for submission to a journal
+* copy edited a report (28,000+ words) for submission to a research centre

 * advised on and edited three funding applications for a charity